Critical Introduction

 Kassy Roberts’s essay covers “Saint Marie” and how gender and feminism drive the main character, Marie, through the story.
 This essay covers the reasons why this story is isolated to the female experience, and how religious guilt is a main factor in the story.
 Taking a look at quotes and moments that show the true intent behind the author’s work, this essay creates a conversation surrounding how two women in one story can be so influenced by their own gender roles, that they go against feminism itself.

-Kenna McGerty’s essay covers the religious symbolism and the character traits and actions of the characters Marie and Sister Leopolda using a deconstruction lens.
+Kenna McGerty’s essay covers the religious symbolism and the character traits and actions of the characters Marie and Sister Leopolda using a Deconstruction lens.
 Using these, it shows that Marie is the more Christ-like one of the two, which is uncommon in stories such as this.
-The religous symbolism and mythology of both the Christian church and Native American culture show how each of the characters have symbols of both cultures.
-Marie, as the underdog in this story, takes the power from Sister Leopolda and is more merciful towards her adversary showing that she is a better representative of Christ than Sister Leopolda.
+The religious symbolism and mythology of both the Christian church and Native American culture show how each of the characters have symbols of both cultures.
+Marie, as the underdog in this story, takes the power from Sister Leopolda and is more merciful towards her adversary, showing that she is a better representative of Christ than Sister Leopolda.
 The paradoxes shown in this story show how the balance of power can shift.

-“Saint Marie” holds within it many deeper connections to the world throughout it.
-Covering concepts such as trauma, vengeance, faith, belief, and many other ideas that can be found within our modern world.
+“Saint Marie” holds within it many deeper connections to the world throughout the story, covering concepts such as trauma, vengeance, faith, belief, and many other ideas that can be found within our modern world.
 Into the depth of this story, we have traversed, thinking about its religious, historical, cultural, and ethnic ties.
 Taking looks at concepts that matter in this modern-day world and many that can still be found all around us commonly.
 This story took a deeper glance into the life of the struggles both within and outside of a girl and gave each of us a new view of these issues and how deep they might go.

 License